kitschpatrol/yanki/readme.md

 The `yanki` CLI tool requires Node 18+.
 The exported TypeScript / JavaScript APIs are isomorphic, and can run in both browser-based and Node runtime environments.
 The Yanki library is ESM-only, is implemented in TypeScript, and bundles a complete set of type definitions.

+The tool has been tested on Windows, macOS, and Linux.

 #### Prerequisites:

 - The [Anki desktop app](https://apps.ankiweb.net)